 How Native Advertising work

 Native ads, just like other forms of online advertising, are bought or placed by brands and media buyers (advertisers) on the Demand-side platforms (DSP) and shared or displayed on Supply-side Platforms (SSP).

-The advertiser creates ads in form of text and image ads that come in various sides while the DSP figure out which publisher’s websites the ads should be placed on based on the relevance of the content and the advertiser’s target audience advertiser (Brands or marketers).
+The advertiser creates ads in the form of text and image ads that come in various sides while the DSP figure out which publisher’s websites the ads should be placed on based on the relevance of the content and the advertiser’s target audience advertiser (Brands or marketers).